 straight at that point.
 Like those clip board clips fastened together or a spring clothes pin.

 A slotted back, on the other hand, has more contact with the plate, up to 3/8", at least on my saws.
-But not so much as to be a significant factor in vertical stability.
+It affects the alignment if not slotted correctly, but does not play a significant role in vertical stability.
 Only alignment.
 Unfortunately everything on a slotted back saw has to line up near perfectly or the plate will have that tale tell curve in it.
 Assuming the handle was slotted straight in the first place.
 This is, in part, due to the increased point of contact between the plate and spine.
 A down side to slotted backs.
 They do not, however, create a tin can effect from unequal lateral forces being applied to the plate unless you hammer them or compress them unevenly.
-But compressed, slotted backs do not have the universal fit of a folded back and require being slotted for a particular thickness plate.
+Also, slotted backs do not have the universal fit of a folded back and require being slotted for a particular thickness plate.
 Another reason folded backs are more economical.
 Not to mention brass is more expensive than steel.
 So no clip board affect.
 Slotted backs are required to be glued, compressed, or pinned to remain in place and prevent the plate from distorting under the force of use etc..

 So now that I have stated much that you undoubtedly already knew, more to the point.
 What causes the plate to be pushed back in